szczyglis-dev/py-gpt/README.md

 - index_name (default: current index ID, already set, not required)
 - api_key

-Index name is already set and not required.

 **RedisVectorStore**

 Arguments for RedisVectorStore(`**kwargs`):

 - index_name (default: current index ID, already set, not required)
-- all keyword arguments provided on list
+- any other keyword arguments provided on list

 You can extend list of available providers by creating custom provider and registering it on app launch.